hananfathimak/soho_network_design/README.md

 ## 🔌 Connections Used

 - Copper Straight-Through: PC to Switch, Switch to Router
-- Automatically connected wireless devices (smartphone, laptop to wireless router)
+- Wireless connections:Laptop and Smartphone automatically connect to the Wireless Router
-- Connections configured manually in the workspace
+- Configuration:All physical and wireless connections were manually configured in Cisco Packet Tracer workspace

 ---